The cost to starting an LLC in Colorado is $50.

 Colorado business name cost ($0)

 Naming your Limited Liability Company doesn’t cost anything.
 The Colorado Secretary of State doesn’t require you to file a Name Reservation as part of the LLC formation process.

 Your Colorado LLC Name is approved (at no extra cost) when your Articles of Organization is approved by the state.

-A DBA (aka Trade Name) needs to be renewed every year and the cost of renewal is $5.
+Additionally, a Trade Name needs to be renewed every year and the cost of renewal is $5 per year.

 Tip: You aren’t required to get a DBA for your LLC.
 It’s optional.
 For more information, read our article: Do I need a DBA for my LLC?